-Chairman President Role Accountabilities Preside at all meetings of the Board of Directors and stockholders and Supervise and control all of the business and affairs of the Company Accountabilities ensure that all meetings are held in accordance with the By-Laws Supervise the preparation of the agenda of each meeting of the Board, the Shareholders, and any of the Committees of the Board with the Corporate Secretary, taking into account the suggestions of the President and CEO, Management and other Directors Maintain qualitative and timely lines of communication and information between the Board and Management To exercise such powers and duties and perform such duties commonly incident to and vested in the President of a Corporation and which the Chairman of the Board and Chief Executive Officer may, from time to time assign to him; To sign or cause the signatures of Certificates of Stock; Deliverables Identify areas for improvement of the members of the Board, such as training / continuing education programs or any other form of assistance that the directors may need in the performance of their duties Evaluate and enhance the support services given to the Board, such as the quality and timeliness of information provided to them, the frequency and conduct of regular, special or committee meetings and their accessibility to management and the Corporate Secretary Consider various opportunities relative to new business ventures, the implementation of which will depend on economic conditions in the future Oversee the management of the Company and safeguard the Company's assets
+Chairman President Role The Chairman presides at all meetings of the Board of Directors and stockholders • The Chief Executive Officer is the President of the Company.
+Subject to the control of the Board of Directors, he supervises and controls all of the business and affairs of the Company.
+Accountabilities Ensures that the meetings of the Board are held in accordance with the By-Laws or as the Chairman shall deem necessary Supervise the preparation of the agenda of each meeting of the Board, the Shareholders, and any of the committees of the Board with the Corporate Secretary, taking into account the suggestions of the President and CEO, Management and the other directors Maintain qualitative and timely lines of communication and information between the Board and Management The President shall have the following powers and duties: Ensure that the administrative and operational policies of the Corporation are carried out under the direction and control of the Chairman of the Board and Chief Executive Officer.
+Have general supervision of the business, affairs and property of the Corporation, and over its employees and officers.
+Recommend to the Chairman of the Board and the Board of Directors specific projects for the attainment of corporate objectives and policies.